Linearized Analysis of Adiabatic Oscillations of Rotating Gaseous Stars: Introduction

-In Section 4 we give the basic existence result to the initial value problem \eqref{Eqxi}, \eqref{IVxi}, be realizing the integrodifferential operator $\mathcal{L}$ as a selfadjoint operator $\bm{L}$ in the Hilbert space $\mathfrak{H}=L^2(\rho_bd\bm{x}, \mathfrak{R}_b)$.
-This is done by applying the Hille-Yosida theory.
-The applied theorem is formulated and proved in Appendix for the sake of selfcontainedness.\\
+In Section 4 we give the basic existence result to the initial value problem \eqref{Eqxi}, \eqref{IVxi}, by realizing the integrodifferential operator $\mathcal{L}$ as a self-adjoint operator $\bm{L}$ in the Hilbert space $\mathfrak{H}=L^2(\mathfrak{R}_b,\rho_bd\bm{x} ; \mathbb{C}^3)$.
+This is done by considring the first order system, which will be called `{\bf ELASO \ddag}',